Crock Pot Beef and Three Bean Chili Recipe

 2. Next, add ground beef to the skillet.
 Cook until beef is no longer pink, breaking up the meat with a wooden spoon throughout the cooking process.

-3. Once, meat is cooked through.
-Place ground beef mixture, red and green pepper, carrots, chipotle peppers, crushed tomatoes, diced fire roasted tomatoes, tomato sauce, beef broth, cumin, chili powder, smoked paprika, coriander and oregano.
+3. Once the meat is cooked through, place the ground beef mixture, red and green pepper, carrots, chipotle peppers, crushed tomatoes, diced fire roasted tomatoes, tomato sauce, beef broth, cumin, chili powder, smoked paprika, coriander and oregano in the crock pot.

 4. Stir, cover, and cook on HIGH for 3-4 hours or LOW for 6-7 hours.